Arv1nP/phase-3-project/README.md

 ### Vocabulary Learning

 The **Vocabulary Learning** function allows users to learn three new words in each of the supported languages: English, French, and Italian.
 Upon selecting this option from the main menu, users are prompted to choose a language.
 After selecting a language, the application fetches three random words from an external API and displays them to the user.
-Users can then write down these words to aid in their learning process.
+Users can then write down these words to aid in their learning process or even take notes that can be later reviewed.

 ### Synonym Search